Nico Hoerner Player Props: Cubs vs. Athletics

-Nico Hoerner -- batting .381 with two doubles, four walks and three RBI in his past 10 games -- will be in action for the Chicago Cubs against the Oakland Athletics, with Kyle Muller on the mound, on April 17 at 9:40 PM ET.
+After batting .366 with a double, five walks and four RBI in his past 10 games, Nico Hoerner and the Chicago Cubs face the Oakland Athletics (who will start Ken Waldichuk) at 9:40 PM ET on Tuesday.

-He strung together two hits (going 2-for-4) in his last appearance against the Dodgers.
+In his most recent appearance, he had two hits (going 2-for-5 with an RBI) against the Athletics.

 Nico Hoerner Game Info & Props vs. the Athletics